EnglishSid/DigitalExplorerSpecs/Digital Explorer taxonomy.md

 The DE platform hosts 4 areas of knowledge

-+Industry and technology trends : DE module
+* Industry and technology trends : DE module
-+Client Innovation agendas : BVR module
+* Client Innovation agendas : BVR module
-+DXC business\Industry solutions : SE module
+* DXC business\Industry solutions : SE module
-+Workspaces : DEW module
+* Workspaces : DEW module

-*Note : The Explorer modules do not extend the taxonomy model
+**Note** : The Explorer module does not extend the taxonomy model

 The taxonomies below are shared across the full knowledge graph and the information is grouped based on the master cluster\module within the graph.
+For example, both the Business Value Roadmaps and Solution Explorer modules follow the same industry taxonomy as defined within Digital Explorer.

 ### Digital Explorer
 |Term |Description|Example